-"We sent you because you need some kind of job, Romen.
 You've been here four months and its time you took on some of the weight."

 Romen tried to get the conversation back to his employers' weaknesses and away from his own.
-"They used to give me lunch but Something good to eat, they stopped."
+"Miss Christine always gives me something good to eat."

-"I don't want you eating off their stove."
+"I don't want you eating off her stove."

 "Vida."

 "I don't."

 "Vida."

 "You forgot?"
-Vida's eyebrows lifted in surprise,
+Vida's eyebrows lifted in surprise.

 "Nobody knows for sure."
 "Knows what?" asked Romen.